nextensio/automation/deploy/aws/kops/README.md

 This is well documented on the kops page.
 What we need is

 1. An s3 bucket where kops stores config state of a cluster - we have a bucket clusters.kops.nextensio.net

 2. A SEPERATE HOSTED ZONE in route53 for kops - we have create a hosted zone named kops.nextensio.net and added NS records in the parent zone nextensio.net pointing to this hosted zone.
 There is enough documentation on internet on how to do that

-## Kops terraform config creation

-Each cluster has its own directory with a small spec.json file.
-The kops terraform configs are created by doing a "cd <cluster-directory>; ../kops.py" ..
-This will generate the terraform configs in out/terraform/kubernetes.tf.
-Note that if we already have generated the configs before, kops will store that in the s3 bucket mentioned in the "kops prerequisite" section, so make sure to delete that before attempting to regenerate the config - kops will complain and refuse to generate the configs otherwise and that will be a clue to check in s3

-By default Kops generates NAT gateway for the cluster, and since we have our own NAT gateway described before, we do the following to remove the NAT gateway from the terraform file - again this should be automated too.

-a.
-Remove the resource "aws_nat" section in the kubernetes.tf file
-b.
-Remove the resource "aws_route" "private-xyz" - if you look at that route, it refers to the nat gateway above.
-We remove this route, the create.py scripts will add a route pointing to our shared NAT gateway later when we create the cluster
-c.
-Remove the "aws_eip" (elastic ip) section - the elastic IP was created for nat gateway, and we dont need it since we have our own NAT gateway

-Now save the kubernetes.tf file and thats what we will use to create the cluster

 ## Creating cluster